eprbell/rp2/docs/user_faq.md

 ### How to Handle NFTs?
 RP2 treats NFTs like cryptocurrencies, that is as property.
 Use a unique asset type for each NFT, both in the config file and in the input spreadsheet (see the [input files](input_files.md) section of the documentation for format details): e.g. ETH_BORED_APE_4363.
 There is debate on whether NFTs should be treated as collectibles instead, but this has not been clarified officially by the IRS yet, to the best of my knowledge.
 Ask a tax professional for the correct answer in any given year.

+### How to Handle Margin Trading?
+Margin trading generates normal capital gains and losses, so it can be modeled using normal RP2 primitives.
+For more information on this topic: https://www.cointracker.io/blog/margin

 ### How to Handle Futures and Options?
 Calling for help on this question: if you have insight on this please open an issue or a PR.